DogByteMarketing/faq-schema-shortcode/readme.txt

 == Features ==

-* Shortcode alias for when you do not have any other shortcodes using [faqs] and [faq] then you can enable this feature in the settings.
+* Shortcode alias for when you do not have any other shortcodes using `[faqs]` and `[faq]` then you can enable this feature in the settings.
+* Customizable Question and Answer labels
 * Accordion option to let users toggle FAQs open and closed
 * Accordion background color, background hover color, and text color options
+* Add additional CSS

 == Installation ==